tanmaypardeshi/tanmaypardeshi/README.md

     <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px"> Hey there, I am Tanmay Pardeshi
 </h1>

-I am Full Stack Web Developer from India currently pursuing my Bachelor's degree in Information technology from Pune Insitute of Computer Technology.
-I have a keen interest in developing systems which can solve real life problems.
-I am also gaining experience in the field of cloud computing and DevOps.
+I am currently pursuing my Bachelor's in Engineering in Information Technology from Pune Institute of Computer Technology.
+I have profound interest in all fields of Computer Science and Technology.
+My core domains involve Software and Web Development, Cloud Computing and Devops.
+I am also exploring the areas of Machine Learning and Deep learning currently.
-My other interests include gaming, listening to music and playing football and rugby.

 <hr>

 <div align="center">